-On May 11, 2021, KSD had its facilities re-inspected by a certified asbestos inspector (re-inspection by a certified inspector occurs every three years), as required by AHERA.
+Information on KSD facility re-inspections by a certified asbestos inspector (re-inspection by a certified inspector occurs every three years), as required by AHERA, are posted on the District's website.
 The inspector located, sampled and rated the condition and hazard potential of all material in our facilities suspected of containing asbestos.
 The inspection and laboratory analysis records were turned over to a certified management plan writer to develop an asbestos management plan.